suren1710/illumio_tech_assessment/README.md

    PYTHONPATH=./src python -m flowlog.parser flowlog_data.txt tag_lookup.csv

    NOTE: you can replace your flow log data and lookup.
 It will generate output file with tag and combination counts.
-   You dont need any dependencies to run the above command, it requires only active virtual environment.
+   You dont need to install any dependencies to run the above command.
+This project can be run with just active virtual environment.
    Dependencies are only for test, lint and type hint checks.